lxzh/FFmpeg/README.md

 ##STEP 2 - Downloading all necessary source codes

-Download all file into a folder named ‘FFmpeg’ on the your disk:
+Download all file into a folder named `FFmpeg` on the your disk:
 ###1、FFmpeg source code
 - Open the Terminal
 - write the following in the Terminal : `git clone git://git.videolan.org/ffmpeg.git ffmpeg`